Gamification in HR

 If not implemented properly, gamification can be infantilizing and counterproductive.
 Gartner's experts give us examples where gamification is used wisely and appropriately to generate spectacular results on business and talent:

-Find out more about the use of gamification in companies through the testimonials of Fire Tiger clients (Manpower, Pepsico, Vyv Group...)
+Find out more about the use of gamification in the corporate world through testimonials from Objow customers (Manpower, Pepsico, Groupe Vyv...).

 One last tip